Avenida Solmar #1A, Centro, Cabo San Lucas, Baja Sur, Mexico

 The spa here doesn't close you off inside dark rooms inside, instead taking full advantage of the beachfront location.
 You take your massage in an open thatched cabana at one of two ends of the complex, the ocean breezes wafting through and the sound of the waves providing a perfect soundtrack.
 Regular massages start at $135 and my talented masseuse found and fixed all my kinks and knots.
 For special occasions go for more indulgent experiences of 80 minutes or more that include lots of extras, including a moonlight couples massage for two with snacks and drinks rolled into the experience.
 They also offer facials, body wraps, and beauty treatments.

-With a superb location on a wide beach but near town, plus a great array of amenities, Grand Solmar offers a true 5-star experience in one of the most competitive beach resort markets in the Americas.
+With a superb location on a wide beach but near town, plus a great array of amenities, Grand Solmar Land's End offers a true 5-star experience in one of the most competitive beach resort markets in the Americas.
 This is definitely at the top of the heap of the Cabo San Lucas resorts away from the highway corridor.

 Web Address: www.grandsolmarresort.com